gokul42252/-Meta-Data-Android-Interview-Cheat-Sheet/README.md

 #  Meta Data for Android Interview Cheat Sheets

 All android developers should once go through this links before the interview.
-This might be helpfull for all those love Android.
+This might be helpfull for all those who loves Android.

 ![Best-Android-Hacking-Apps-And-Tools-1200x720](https://user-images.githubusercontent.com/7919504/121778728-d780e580-cbb5-11eb-9cad-a1bd1ae874e0.jpeg)